 This is also an exception to the "dishonor" of attacking someone from behind.

 as it will to an instant knock out.
 It is also evenly split between being taken seriously and played straight for laughs.
 If the target doesn't go down, it usually leads to Punch!
 Punch!
 Punch!
-Uh Oh....
+Uh Oh...

 See also Attack Hello

 open/close all folders